AdobeDocs/commerce-operations.en/help/operational-playbook/solution/hosting-comparison.md

         </tr>
         <tr>
             <td>Upgrades</td>
-            <td>The organisation can control when the upgrade takes place and what features are included/excluded as part of the output</td>
+            <td>The organization can control when the upgrade takes place and what features are included/excluded as part of the output</td>
             <td>Time consuming exercise which can impact other work pipelines</td>
             <td>Fast and cost effective exercise with low impact to other work streams</td>
-            <td>SaaS provider manages the upgrade, and the organisation is not always aware of the final output and impact on the site</td>
+            <td>SaaS provider manages the upgrade, and the organization is not always aware of the final output and impact on the site</td>
         </tr>
         <tr>
             <td></td>